noelleirvin/blog/public/posts/on-stewardship.md

 Another crucial part of the Christian's purpose (as it demonstrates love for God and love for people) is the great commission Jesus offers his disciples before his ascension, "Go therefore, and make disciples of all nations...".
 American culture, and the culture of the world, views money chiefly as a means for acquisition of power, pride, and possessions.
 It is considered normal (and ethically permissed) to use the overwhelming majority of money you earn for your own desires and means.
 A biblically-founded perspective on money is so antithetical to the world's, that it perplexes the average person to see a Christian using money the way God intends us to.

 How better create opportunities for meaningful conversation about the ways in which God has changed your heart, than to counter the culture when it comes to money?
 When you demonstrate by your actions that money has no hold on your heart (in the way it does for most), you create tremendous space in peoples' hearts and minds for hearing _why_ it has no hold (and therefore, hearing the Gospel).
 There are few more powerful ways to share the character of God than by allowing others to observe your biblical use of money (if the _reason_ for allowing others to observe is not to [bolster your own self-righteousness](https://biblehub.com/matthew/6-3.htm)).
-So, first, to know and live biblical stewardship is a wonderful aid in the Christian's endeavor to share Christ.

 Money presents a great temptation, but presents an equally great opportunity for good.